Harefield Entertainment

 The Harefield Entertainment included hospitality and performances for Elizabeth I of England in August 1602.
-Several copies of the performance script survive, along with original manuscript accounts of the Queen's host which seems to have been manipulated by literary forgery in the 19th-century to enhance their interest.
+Several copies of the performance script survive, probably written by John Davies, along with the original manuscript accounts of the Queen's host which seems to have been manipulated by literary forgery in the 19th-century to enhance their interest.

 Preparations

 Sir Thomas Egerton, the Lord Keeper, bought Harefield Place, now in the London Borough of Hillingdon, from Sir Edmund Anderson in 1601.
-The Queen came to Harefield on 29 July 1602 and stayed until 3 August.
+The Queen came to Harefield on 29 July 1602, as part of a short progress lasting two weeks.
+She stayed until 3 August.
 Egerton's bills for the entertainment and hospitality survive.
 Some speeches and drama were also recorded and printed.
 A "lottery" was performed in which gifts were presented to the ladies of the court as humorous rhyming couplets were recited.
 Modern critics emphasise the likely role of Egerton's wife, Alice, Countess of Derby in planning and devising the events.

 The early editor of the records John Payne Collier is thought to have tampered with a page of "Mainwaring's accounts" of expenses to introduce a bogus reference to Richard Burbage and Othello, but the rest of Egerton's expenses are considered authentic.

 To feed the queen and her household Egerton bought wheat for bread and "manchet", butter, eggs, gooseberries, chickens, pigeons, geese, rabbits, ducklings, pigs, partridges, trout, lobster, and crayfish and other foods.
 There was Gascon wine and sack, beer and ale, wine vinegar and oil for cooking, green fruits, herbs, and a hired cook Allin Wardis.
 Mr Walther made sugar confections.
 A London pewterer provided plates and dishes.
 Planks for shelves and tables were boated up the Thames to Brentford.
 18,000 bricks were bought to build ovens for the event, and extra lodgings were added to the house.
 Arras hooks for tapestries were supplied by Page of Uxbridge.
 Several guests brought gifts of food, George More from Loseley gave a stag, 24 pigeons, and 4 swans, the Warden of the Fleet Prison gave 4 sugar loaves, and the Lord Mayor of London brought a barrel of sack and 6 herons.
 John Kederminster brought 18 boxes of sweetmeats and 36 fine cakes.